vinaya » pli-tv-pvr » Parivāra

 Kathaṁ sīmato kammāni vipajjanti?

-How do legal procedures fail in respect of the monastery zone?
+How do legal procedures fail with respect to monastery zone?

 Ekādasahi ākārehi sīmato kammāni vipajjanti—